Elkhiat15/Large-Document-Summarization/README.md

 <img src="assets/Cumulative.jpeg" alt="cummulative arch Image">
 </p>

-The key point here is the reduction of time by not re-summarize the documents that was uploaded before.
+The key point here is the reduction of time by not re-summarizing the documents that were uploaded before.

 **As shown in the above diagram**:

-- User upload new document to be summarized.
+- User uploads a new document to be summarized.
-- Model summarize the document using large document summarization approach that was described before.
+- Model summarizes the document using the large document summarization approach that was described before.
-- Model combine the output summary from uploaded documents with the previous summary.
+- Model combines the output summary from uploaded documents with the previous summary.
-- Then model summarize the combined summary in a cumulative manner.
+- Then the model summarizes the combined summary in a cumulative manner.

 <p align="center">
 <img src="assets/cumulative_GIF.gif" alt="cummulative arch Image">